AdobeDocs/experience-manager-65.en/help/forms/using/add-versioning-reviews-comments.md

 A review is a mechanism that allows one or more reviewers to comment on forms.
 Any form user can comment on a form or review a form through comments.
 To comment on a form, select a **[!UICONTROL Form]**, and add a **[!UICONTROL Comment]** to the form.

    >[!NOTE]
-   > When you use comments in adaptive form core components as discussed above, the form functionality [Adding reviewers to forms](/help/forms/adding-reviwers-form.md) is disabled.
+   > When you use comments in adaptive form core components as discussed above, the form functionality, [adding reviewers to forms](/help/forms/using/create-reviews-forms.md) is disabled.

   ![Add comments on a form](assets/form-comments.png)